 Run Your Band Name Ideas by People You Trust

-Running your band name by your friends and loved ones is an easy way to get another perspective on the chosen band name.
-If they dislike it, you can always run a few more ideas by them or let them come up with ideas.
+Try out your band name with friends and loved ones is an easy way to get a fresh perspective.
+If they dislike it, you can always run a few more ideas by them or ask them to help you brainstorm more ideas.

 You can also get fan input at concerts or with interactive polls on social media.
 After all, the fans are the ones you want to please the most.
 According to the latest music and DJ statistics, musicians are all about getting super fans who follow them on social media, buy their digital and physical albums, go to all of their concerts, and buy all of their merch.

-If your new name passes the friend, family, and fan tests, it’s time to do the real test: Availability.
+If your new name gets a stamp of approval from friends, family, and fans, it’s time to do the real test: availability.

-Ready to get gigs, but not sure where to get started?
+Ready to start performing under your new name, but unsure where to start?
 Check out this article on how to get band gigs.

 Mistakes to Avoid When Coming Up With a Band Name